 If you find yourself five years out with no student loan debt (i.e. you’ve paid off $200,000) and over $150,000 in retirement accounts (remember, you’re still making those contributions in the above example), I’d say you’re doing pretty good.

 I know many readers will want to do even better and of course you can do more to push the needle by increasing your savings rate.

-It’s up to you to decide where you want to be in 5 years.
+But it’s possible to pay off your student loans and build up a considerable net worth.
+Ultimately, it’s up to you to decide where you want to be in five years.